Diversity, Equity & Inclusion

 Centers, Programs, and Services

-You can help to fund the staffing and program needs of the many centers, programs, and services at Yale that assist students from historically underrepresented groups.
+You can help to fund the staffing and program needs of the many centers, programs, and services at Yale that assist students with aspects of campus life.
 For a complete listing, visit the Get Support page of the Belonging at Yale website.

 Making the Faculty More Diverse